Introduction

 Depending on their business model, businesses are faced with different fee structures.
 Here’s a breakdown of Stripe fees for common business use cases:

-Category | Fees & charges | Additional considerations |
+| Category | Fees & charges | Additional considerations |

-SaaS (Software as a Service) | Monthly/yearly model starting at $5 per user or $100 per user/year.
+| SaaS (Software as a Service) | Monthly/yearly model starting at $5 per user or $100 per user/year.
 Stripe Billing adds a 0.5% charge to manage subscriptions. | For large volumes, Stripe offers volume discounts and custom pricing.
 Global SaaS businesses pay an additional 1–2% for international payments and currency conversion. |

-eCommerce | 1.5% for international cards and 1% for currency conversion, in addition to standard processing fees. | Stripe offers multi-currency support and regional payment method options.
+| eCommerce | 1.5% for international cards and 1% for currency conversion, in addition to standard processing fees. | Stripe offers multi-currency support and regional payment method options.
 However, additional fees can reduce profit margins. |

-Freelancers | Standard processing fee for domestic transactions.
-For international clients: $2 extra for Stripe Connect + 2% for international fees and currency conversion. | Combined with platform commissions and marketplace fees, these costs can be significant. |
+| Freelancers | Standard processing fee for domestic transactions.
+For international clients: $2 extra for Stripe Connect + 2% for international fees and currency conversion. | Stripe India is invite-only since May 2024.
+Freelancers without company registration are rarely approved.
+If you don't have a GSTIN and a registered business entity, Stripe India is unlikely to be accessible to you at all. |

-B2B Payments | For B2B SaaS payments: higher payment gateway fees (2–4%) for international transactions. | Stripe supports credit cards and ACH transfer, offers real‑time tracking, and built-in compliance tools, but added expenses increase global transaction costs. |
+| B2B Payments | For B2B SaaS payments: higher payment gateway fees (2–4%) for international transactions. | Stripe supports credit cards and ACH transfer, offers real‑time tracking, and built-in compliance tools, but added expenses increase global transaction costs. |

 Stripe vs. other global payment platforms